-4 am TUESDAY UPDATE: Hurricane landfall expected by Wednesday evening - Port Arthur News
+7 am TUESDAY UPDATE: Zeta moving toward northwest at near 14 mph - Port Arthur News

-A Tropical Storm Watch is in effect from west of Morgan City to Intracoastal City.

-Tropical storm conditions are possible within the Tropical Storm Watch area late Wednesday.
+7 am TUESDAY UPDATE: Zeta moving toward northwest at near 14 mph

-At 4 a.m.
-Tuesday, the center of Tropical Storm Zeta was located inland over the northern Yucatan Peninsula, approximately 85 miles east-southeast of Progresso.
+At 7 a.m.
+Tuesday, the center of Tropical Storm Zeta was located inland over the northern Yucatan Peninsula approximately 45 miles east of Progresso and about 540 miles south of the mouth of the Mississippi River.

 Zeta is moving toward the northwest near 14 mph, and this general motion is forecast to continue Tuesday.

 Zeta should turn toward the north Tuesday night, and a faster northward to north-northeastward motion is expected on Wednesday.

-On the forecast track, the center of Zeta will move over the southern Gulf of Mexico later Tuesday morning, and over the central Gulf of Mexico Tuesday night.

-Zeta is forecast to approach the northern Gulf Coast on Wednesday, and make landfall within the hurricane warning area late Wednesday or Wednesday night.
+On the forecast track, the center of Zeta will move over the southern Gulf of Mexico later Tuesday morning, over the central Gulf of Mexico Tuesday night, then approach the northern Gulf Coast on Wednesday, and make landfall within the hurricane warning area late Wednesday or Wednesday night.

-Maximum sustained winds have decreased to near 70 mph with higher gusts.
+Maximum sustained winds are near 70 mph (with higher gusts.
 Tropical-storm-force winds extend outward up to 140 miles from the center.

-Zeta is forecast to re-strengthen when it moves over the southern Gulf of Mexico later this morning, and become a hurricane again later today.
+Zeta is forecast to re-strengthen when it moves over the southern Gulf of Mexico later Tuesday morning, and become a hurricane again later Tuesday.

 Zeta is forecast to be at or near hurricane strength when it approaches the northern Gulf Coast late Wednesday.